-Designation (palpable) for the active sensing of weight, size, contours and surface texture of an object through integration of all senses of the skin and depth sensitivity.
-In particular, a distinction is made between the effects of touch, pressure, pain, temperature and vibration.
+Designation (palpable) for the active perception of weight, size, contours and surface texture of an object through integration of all skin senses and depth sensitivity.
+In detail, a distinction is made between the effects of touch, pressure, pain, temperature and vibration.
 The totality of haptic perceptions allows the brain to locate and evaluate the stimuli.
 To a certain extent, this is rated as pain or danger.
-A subarea are those perceived via the eponymous facial nerve trigeminal or tactile sensations in the odor and taste involved.
+A subarea are the perceived over the eponymous Gesichsnerv trigeminal or tactile sensations in the odor and taste involved.
 Haptic and tactile are parts of the sense of touch (Latin tactus).
-The passive perception of mechanical impressions is also referred to as "tactile perception"; "haptic perception" is understood as active recognition.
+The passive perception of mechanical impressions is also referred to as "tactile perception"; "haptic perception" is understood as active cognition.
 See also the other senses below gustatory (tasting), as well olfactory (Smelling).